Gonorrhoea is a sexually transmitted infection (STI) caused by bacteria called Neisseria gonorrhoeae or gonococcus.

 However, around 1 in 10 infected men and almost half of infected women don't experience any symptoms.

-If you have any of symptoms or you're worried you may have an STI you can pop along to one of our drop-in clinics and get tested.
-Download our clinic timetable.
+If you have any of symptoms of Gonorrhoea or an infection you can make an appointment to be seen at one of our clinics to be tested.
+Book an appointment online here.

 If you have symptoms, like a discharge, we may take a sample from you and have a look at it under the microscope.
 Often, if we can determine the infection is gonorrhoea we can provide treatment* there and then.

-If you just want to be tested for gonorrhoea, we can test you using the same sample as a chlamydia test, often a urine or self-taken swab.
+If you are NOT experiencing symptoms but just want to be tested for gonorrhoea, we can test you using the same sample as a chlamydia test, often a urine or self-taken swab.

 If you are MSM the best test for gonorrhoea is a rectal and throat swab.